yardexx/qr_stringify/README.md

 final code = builder.build();
 ```

-> 💡 `QrBuilder` currently default to *utf8* drawer, which means, that QR code is generated using this charset.
+> 💡 `QrBuilder` currently defaults to *utf8* drawer, which means, that QR code is generated using this charset.
 ASCII support is planned.

 ### Adding padding 🔳